evolutionlandorg/docs/getting-started/tokens/kton.md

 #### DEX

-DEX stands for Decentralized Exchange, you can use your cryptocurrency wallet to buy or sell directly.
+DEX stands for Decentralized Exchange.
+You can use your cryptocurrency wallet to buy or sell directly.

 On Atlantis Continent (Ethereum):